dstrizhakov/dstrizhakov/README.md

 Previously, I worked as a freelancer, and worked on the development of sites in HTML5 + SCSS + JS.
 This knowledge is the foundation in understanding the "BEM methodology", HTML structure and CSS properties, usability and adaptability of the site.
 I am currently actively expanding my knowledge for React development and looking for a position as a react.js developer in a company that will become a second home.
-Where I can quickly grow and develop web development skills every day.}
+Where I can quickly grow and develop web development skills every day.
+}

 @Contacts {
 GitHub: "https://github.com/dstrizhakov"
-Email: "mailto:d.strizhakov@gmail.com"
+Email: "d.strizhakov@gmail.com"
 Telegram: "@DmitryStrizhakov"
 }

+Please, contact me by any quastions!